mahmoudbahaa/outlook-for-linux/KNOWN_ISSUES.md

 | --user installed flatpak | `~/.var/app/com.github.mahmoudbahaa.outlook_for_linux/config/outlook-for-linux` | `rm -rf ~/.var/app/com.github.IsmaelMartinez.outlook_for_linux/config/outlook-for-linux` |
 | From source |                              `~/.config/Electron/`                              | `rm -rf ~/.config/Electron/` |

-## Spellchecker not working

-Details are in issue [#28](https://github.com/IsmaelMartinez/teams-for-linux/issues/28)

-In short, node_spellchecker only ships with en_US dictionary.

-As a work around, you can enable the use of local dictionaries by installing hunspell and your locale dictionary as indicates in this link [https://github.com/atom/spell-check#debian-ubuntu-and-mint](https://github.com/atom/spell-check#debian-ubuntu-and-mint)

-Also check [#154](https://github.com/IsmaelMartinez/teams-for-linux/issues/154) in case you have an issue with the detection of the locale.

 ## No desktop notifications

 Some notifications daemons in linux don't support the implementation that Microsoft implemented in the browser.